-See if there are any signs of hail damage, such as dents or dings.
+See if there are any signs of hail damage on your air conditioning unit — such as dents or dings.

 5. Check the remainder of your home exterior

-Look at your shed, deck, and more.
+Look at your the areas surrounding your home such as a shed or a deck.
 Make a note of everything you found that was damaged.

 6. Contact your insurance company immediately

-Let them know you suspect you have hail damage on your roof.
+Let your insurance company know you suspect you have hail damage on your roof.
 Hail damage can cause moisture penetration in your home; to avoid the hassles of water infiltration, contact your insurance company quickly after a hailstorm.